tecnico-sec/Secure-Sockets-in-action/README.md

 #### Generating a self-signed certificate

-Create a Certificate Signing Request, using same key (when asked for password use the word "password"):
+Create a Certificate Signing Request, using same key (click "enter" to everything that is asked, except when asked for "A challenge passoword[]" use the word "password"):

 ```bash
 openssl req -new -key server.key -out server.csr